Crochet these Easy Amigurumi Animals Patterns

 Gifa the crochet giraffe is an adorable animal to crochet for the little boy or girl in your life.
 This pattern has cute overalls and a short little shirt.
 He looks like such a mischievous little giraffe and he would make such a cute addition to any nursery (especially a safari themed one!).

-Yes!
+Well, it depends on the pattern but this series is super easy for beginners!
 Amigurumi is beginner friendly.
 It uses simple stitches – most patterns are crocheted using single crochet.
 For amigurumi, you will need to learn the magic circle (which is difficult to get the hang of initially but with some practice you will get it), single crochet, increases, and the invisible decrease.
 These are all basic skills that you can find videos to follow along to learn.
 Many people learn to crochet through amigurumi.
 In fact, the first thing that Kiran ever crocheted was an amigurumi bear- and she’s the one who has designed most of these animals so we’d say it worked – lol.

 What is the easiest amigurumi animal to crochet?